 That's because they always have superior sharp vision for the game and a lightning turn of pace.

-Strikers are selfish goal thirsty players – none more so than Michael Owen (pictured).
-Scoring more goals than your opponent is the most simplistic winning regulations of football.
+Strikers are selfish goal thirsty players – none more so than Cristiano Ronaldo (pictured).
+Scoring more goals than your opponent is one of the most simplistic winning regulations in football.

-A good striker might have superior pace, whereas another might excel in agility, strength, and power.
+A good striker might have superior pace.
+Whereas, another might excel in their agility, strength, and power.
 The role, characteristics, and first goal of a striker is to finish the move up front.

-There is no better feeling in English football than performing outlandish goal celebrations after getting your team on the score sheet.
+What happens after you get the team on the score sheet?
+There is no better feeling in English football than performing outlandish goal celebrations.

-English Football Positions UK and Player Numbers Explained
+Football Positions UK: Association Football Player Numbers Explained for Beginners